testfairy/docs/docs/100_FAQ/300_How_to_disable_TestFairy_in_production.md

 #### Option 1: Calling [TestFairy begin] only in Debug mode.

 Your Gradle variants can alter the code path of your app.
 Use debug flavor to call TestFairy.begin, and release flavor to emit this call.

+If you are not used to working with build variants, refer to [this post](https://blog.testfairy.com/create-a-custom-build-in-android/) the learn how.

 Without any calls to any of the TestFairy SDK, Proguard will eventually remove the entire compiled code from the result classes.dex and the final APK.